nodejs/node-addon-examples/website/docs/build-tools/cmake-js.md

 Your `package.json` file needs to have a couple of entires for your native module to work with CMake.js.

-Since your native module needs to be compiled using CMake.js on installation, the `scripts` propery of your `package.json` file needs an `install` entry to make this happen:
+Since your native module needs to be compiled using CMake.js on installation, the `scripts` property of your `package.json` file needs an `install` entry to make this happen:

 ```json
   "scripts": {